Skip to main content

 In-home help and long-term care choices

 What it helps with: Oregon has several paths for help at home, in the community, or in a care setting.
-The state says long-term care services help people who need daily health or personal care support.
-Use the long-term care page for current state wording.
+The state long-term care page explains services for people who need daily health or personal care support.

 Who may qualify: Rules depend on the program.
-Oregon Project Independence helps adults who need a little help to stay in their homes.
-Oregon Department of Human Services says the OPI page covers services such as housekeeping, personal care, home-delivered meals, case management, assistive technology, and more.
+Oregon Project Independence may help adults who need a little help to stay in their homes.
+The OPI page lists services such as housekeeping, personal care, home-delivered meals, case management, assistive technology, and more.

-Where to apply: Call ADRC at 1-855-673-2372 or call your local APD or AAA office.
-If the choice is between home care and a facility, our care choice guide can help your family compare questions to ask.
+Where to apply: Call ADRC or your local APD or AAA office.
+If your family is comparing home care and facility care, our home care choice guide can help you list questions before you sign anything.

 Medicare counseling through SHIBA

-What it helps with: SHIBA gives free, unbiased Medicare help.
+What it helps with: SHIBA gives free Medicare help.
 It can help with plan choices, Medicare notices, drug plan questions, billing issues, and Medicare Savings Program questions.

 Who may qualify: People with Medicare, people getting close to Medicare, and caregivers helping someone with Medicare can use this help.